April 2026 – Page 2 – gstcomplianceexperts

 So, to answer the question clearly: What is a GST audit and who needs it?

-• Businesses with aggregate turnover above ₹2 crore (regular dealers) must undergo statutory GST audit and file GSTR‑9C.
+• Businesses with aggregate turnover above ₹2 crore (regular dealers) must undergo a statutory GST audit and file GSTR‑9C.

 • The GST department can also audit any business if there are anomalies or risk‑based triggers.